Optimal Control with Natural Images: Efficient Reinforcement Learning using Overcomplete Sparse Codes: Results

-In Fig.~\ref{result1}, the size of each image patch was chosen to be 400 pixels instead of 361 pixels for visualization purposes when the number of stored cost-to-goes is relatively small.
-When the input is either an image patch or a complete representation of an image patch, a linear network will have exactly 400 inputs and 400 weight parameters, allowing it to store a maximum of 400 cost-to-go values.
-The curve with black circles ($\times 1$ raw image), and the curve with blue circles ($\times 1$ whitened image) show each of these cases, and both curves get close to 400 stored cost-to-goes.
-However, input given by a whitened image generally takes far fewer least-squares iterations to store the same number of cost-to-goes as input given by a raw image, making it an efficient image representation.
-The curve with black triangles ($\times 4$ raw image) shows results for a natural image patch that has been upscaled by a factor of four using bicubic interpolation via Matlab's \texttt{imresize} function, while the curve with blue triangles ($\times 4$ sparse code) shows results for an overcomplete sparse code.
-Each of these representations has 1600 pixels (i.e., $4\times 400$ pixels, treating Gabor coefficients in a sparse code the same as double-precision pixels in an image).
+In Figure~\ref{result1}, the size of each image patch was chosen to be 400 pixels instead of 361 pixels for visualization purposes when the number of stored cost-to-goes is relatively small.
+When the network input is either a raw image patch or a complete representation of an image patch, a linear network will have exactly 400 inputs and 400 weight parameters, allowing it to store a maximum of 400 cost-to-go values.
+The curves for a $\times 1$ raw image and a $\times 1$ whitened image show these cases, and both curves get close to 400 stored cost-to-goes.
+However, input given by a whitened image generally takes an order of magnitude fewer least-squares iterations to store the same number of cost-to-goes as a raw image, making it a computationally efficient image representation.
+The curve for a $\times 4$ raw image shows results for a natural image patch that has been upscaled by a factor of four using bicubic interpolation via Matlab's \texttt{imresize} function.
+The curve for a $\times 4$ sparse code shows results for an overcomplete sparse code.
+Each of these representations has 1600 pixels (i.e., $4\times 400$ pixels, treating the coefficients of a Gabor function basis in the same way as double precision pixels in an image).
 Increasing the number of weights to 1600 allows a linear network to store a maximum of 1600 cost-to-go values.
-However, the best result for the $\times 4$ resized image remains below 400 stored cost-to-goes, and uses approximately the same number of least-squares iterations as the best result for the $\times 4$ sparse code; which gets close to 1600 stored cost-to-goes (the best result in Fig.~\ref{result1} is at 1323 cost-to-goes for 2701 least-squares iterations).
-These results confirm that an efficient image representation must be both overcomplete \emph{and} sparse in order to increase the storage capacity of a linear network.
-The key role of sparsity is discussed in \cite{loxley2}, where it is shown how a sparse code that decorrelates neighbouring pixels can lead to an increase in the column-space dimension of the design matrix for the least-squares problem.
+However, the best result for the $\times 4$ resized image remains below 400 stored cost-to-goes, and uses approximately the same number of least squares iterations as the best result for the $\times 4$ sparse code; which gets close to 1600 stored cost-to-goes (the best result in Figure~\ref{result1} is 1323 cost-to-goes for 2701 least squares iterations).